 - Electroencephalography (EEG) may be used to investigate seizures, along with video-EEG recording.
 Polysomnography and investigations of respiratory pattern and function may be needed to assess those with sleep disturbance or breathing abnormalities.

-A co-ordinated multidisciplinary specialist team approach, preferably with close involvement of the primary care team is the best model for care of this complex illness.
+A co-ordinated multidisciplinary specialist team approach, preferably with close involvement of the primary care team, is the best model for care of this complex illness.
+Early intervention and comprehensive lifelong management of Rett's syndrome can significantly improve the health and longevity of affected cases.

 - Vacant spells are not always due to epilepsy, so should not necessarily be treated unless there is good evidence that symptoms are connected to EEG disturbances.